 SCIENTIFIC TECHNICIAN 4 (ST4)

-Do you want to become part of a dynamic team that is invested in making a difference in the conservation of Washington State’s salmon and freshwater species?
+Become part of a dynamic and diverse team that is invested in making a difference in the conservation and management of Washington State’s shellfish populations.

 If this sounds like the perfect opportunity for you then apply today and join the WDFW Team!